latent-to/developer-docs/docs/learn/announcements.md

 You can track the halving schedule and countdown on the [tao.app explorer](https://tao.app/halving), which provides real-time block data and the estimated time remaining until the reward reduction occurs.

-## Root Claim Default Change

-**Status**: Implemented

-- **What**: The default root claim type for stakers has changed from `Swap` to `Keep`.
-- **Impact**:
-  - Previously, alpha dividends from root staking were automatically swapped to TAO by default.
-  - Now, alpha dividends are kept as Alpha tokens (staked on the subnet) by default.
-  - **If you prefer to continue receiving alpha emissions as TAO (auto-sold), you must explicitly set your claim type to `Swap`.**

-For detailed information, see: [Managing Root Claims](../staking-and-delegation/root-claims/managing-root-claims.md).

 ## Proxies

 **Status**: Implemented